rpbeltran/Adipisici-CMS/README.md

 These are not problems for everybody.
 For people without a background in web design, a WYSIWYG is empowering, not limiting.
 But some people want or need to be in greater control.

-Adipisici CMS is a project to make a CMS that does what a Content Management System should do.. manage content, while remaining completely impartial to the rest of your stack.
+Adipisici CMS is designed to manage content, while remaining completely impartial to the rest of your stack.

-Adipisici CMS uses:
- * Node.js - for server side scripting
- * MongoDB - for storing content
- * Git - for creating integrated version control ( future )
- * NPM - for package management and installation

-The goal of Adipisici is to provide a developer friendly, REST API Content Management System that allows you to build websites, mobile apps, and more around your content.

 **Development**